 The resource was produced in collaboration with Islamic scholars, psychologists, Imams and practicing Muslims.
 It was designed to support health and social care professionals in nine local Mind areas to better understand how to work with people from Muslim communities.

-The nine local Minds held influence and participation events giving community members the opportunity to offer feedback on the booklet, which was overwhelmingly positive.
+Nine local Minds held influence and participation events giving community members the opportunity to offer feedback on the booklet, which was overwhelmingly positive.
 As a result, we produced a national version of the booklet to help health and social care professionals engage with faith communities.

 As part of the project, influence and participation activities largely took the form of public events.
 There is still a lot of misunderstanding about mental health among Muslim communities, so it was important to tackle this from a wider community perspective.